 AASB 17 Insurance Contracts, amends the accounting for insurance contracts and will replace AASB 4 Insurance Contracts, AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts.
 The standard is mandatorily effective for the Consolidated Entity's annual reporting period beginning on 1 April 2023.
-The standard is not expected to have a material impact on the Consolidated Entity's financial statements.
+Based on the Consolidated Entity's current business activities AASB 17 Insurance Contracts will not have a material impact on the Consolidated Entity's financial statements.